Hyatt Place Hotel

 - Central Falls Schools District - This $2,928,000 project includes various school renovations.
 With the elementary and middle schools finished, the project will be 100% complete by the end of September and on schedule for kids to come back to school.

 - Bryant University Dormitory Renovations - This $1,006,000 project consisted of window replacements as well as interior refurbishments.
 Renovations were completed the week of August 14, 2017 in time for the beginning of the school year.

-- Inskip's Warwick Auto Mall - This Project included various renovations within Penske Inskip Motor group.
+- Inskip Warwick Auto Mall - This Project included multiple renovation projects within Penske Inskip Motor group.
 The dealerships include Mercedes-Benz, Porsche, BMW, Lexus, Audi, Infiniti, and Mini.

 - Warwick Veterans Memorial JHS Renovation Project – This project follows the Warwick Schools 2016 project that converted Warwick Vets into a junior high school.
 This project will replace the ancient elevator with a new hydraulic elevator and replace the existing HVAC system and other needed upgrades.
 This two-phase project started the last week of June; the elevator replacement project will be completed prior to the opening of school the last week of August 2017.
 The balance of the project will be completed the summer of 2018. $ 8,633,000.00

 - Potter-Burns Elementary School - This project comprises the complete renovation of the existing school including hazardous materials abatement, and includes new roofing, new windows, new main entrance stairs, ramp and canopy; new lighting, new electrical and fire alarm systems, new HVAC, new sprinklers, new security system, a new hydraulic passenger elevator; new finishes, etc. $11,725,550.00